zhiachong/victorzhou.com/content/posts/2020-04-08-cracking-the-system-design-interview.md

 These are quite interesting discussions that you can have with a colleague, and that is a very strong signal an interviewer is looking for.

-## Use your background to your advantage
+## <a name="use-your-bg"></a>Use your background to your advantage

 Often times I see engineers trying to figure out what the interviewer is trying to ask in a system design interview, and then catering their responses to fit the expectations.

-I actually highly discourage anyone from doing this for several reasons:
+I actually **highly discourage** anyone from doing this for several reasons:

 1. Everyone has a unique background.
 In a systems design interview, it’s an opportunity for you to demonstrate what your strengths are.
 Don’t waste the opporunity trying to figure out what someone else might expect of you.
 2. The interviewer might have been nodding along to your answers, but they might’ve known that you’re just bluffing your way through and not actually thinking about the problem.

 I enjoy getting my hands dirty and that has given me exposure to a wide range of topics like web crawling, distributed databases, iPhone development and so on.
-An example: [how I built a web crawler ](https://zhiachong.com/2018/05/24/how-i-automated-my-job-search-by-building-a-web-crawler/)to solve my job search problem.
+An example: [how I built a web crawler ](/blog/how-to-write-a-great-resume/)to solve my job search problem.

 Your experience and background can vary widely from the next candidate in a system design interview.
 You bring a set of values and expertise to the table that no one else can. **That is what makes you valuable and irreplaceable.** Regardless of what field you’re in, people care about what **you** can bring to the table.

-## Tackle the problem systematically
+## <a name="systematic"></a>Tackle the problem systematically

 Now, with my expertise in mind, there are several things that I think about when I’m tackling a new system.
 I highly recommend that you formulate a set of criteria or steps for yourself as well.